-SITC Cancer Immunotherapy Guidelines are a collection of clinical practice guidelines (CPGs) developed by multi-disciplinary panels of experts who draw from their own practical experience as well as evidence in the published literature and clinical trial data to develop evidence- and consensus-based recommendations.
-SITC uses as a model the Institute of Medicine's 2011 "Standards for Developing Trustworthy Clinical Practice Guidelines" to ensure the recommendations are unbiased, transparent and balanced and will aid oncologists in effective clinical decision-making concerning patient selection, toxicity management, response evaluation, and the sequencing or combination of therapies, among other topics.
+SITC's Cancer Immunotherapy Guidelines program is a collection of clinical practice guidelines (CPGs) developed by multi-disciplinary panels of experts who draw from their own practical experience as well as evidence in the published literature and clinical trial data to develop evidence- and consensus-based recommendations.
+SITC uses as a model the Institute of Medicine's 2011 "Standards for Developing Trustworthy Clinical Practice Guidelines" to ensure recommendations are unbiased, transparent, and balanced.

-SITC is a proponent for collaboration and harmonization of efforts between like-minded organizations whenever possible.
-SITC wishes to thank the American Society of Hematology (ASH), the American Society for Transplantation and Cellular Therapy (ASTCT) and the Foundation for the Accreditation of Cellular Therapy (FACT) at the University of Nebraska Medical Center for providing representatives to serve on SITC’s Immune Effector Cell-related Adverse Events Expert Panel to aid in the development of this clinical practice guideline.
+SITC is a proponent of collaboration and harmonization of efforts between like-minded organizations whenever possible.
+SITC wishes to thank the American Society for Transplantation and Cellular Therapy (ASTCT) for providing a representative to serve on SITC’s Immune Checkpoint Inhibitor-related Adverse Events Expert Panel to aid in the development of this clinical practice guideline.

 Tel: +1 414 271 2456 | Fax: +1 414 276 3349 | Email: firstname.lastname@example.org